larssonludvig/TheNest/README.md

 ||Maps|__Under Development__.
 Detailed maps about from the game.

 ## Planned Changes
-* Unify location for items between frontend and backend.
-Possibly by creating API endpoint
 * Create a home page that is not the About page
-* Move user information out of Leaderboard db table.
-Currently, too much duplicate data is stored.
 * Page for only ruby history
 * Prediction of ruby change over time
 * Add results of previous seasons to database so it can be fetched as rank history over seasons.
+    * Exists in db, need to write endpoint and displayed in frontend
 * Option to randomize reserve loadout
-* General refactorization on the codebase
+* General refactorization of the codebase
 * General styling of the site

 ## Licensing